pzrsa/parsam.io/posts/journey.md

 My team is incredible, I feel like we get along with each other really well.
 I'm sure at least one of you is going to read this post.
 While on this topic, one thing I've learned about teams is that you could have the best product in the world, but if the people in your team don't enjoy working together then what's the point?
 I'm glad I realised early on what a good team looks like because in all my cases I've gotten along so well with them.
 There's probably a difference between a team who get along at work and a team who you can also go out and enjoy with.

 One thing I find unique about Tesla is that despite it being worth over a trillion, it still operates like a startup.
-I wanted to work in a smaller environment, but I still appreciate not having to deal with the risks associated with working at a startup.
+I wanted to work in a smaller environment, but I still appreciate not having to deal with a startup going belly up.

 # Reflection